ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 The following are advantages of bulk migration over vMotion:
 - Migration of multiple VMs concurrently.
 - More consistent bandwidth use. vMotion can generate fluctuations in bandwidth use that would be visible as peaks and valleys within network monitoring tools or the WAN Opt UI.
-- Use bulk migration to obtain higher overall use of a network bandwidth capability than a single vMotion is capable of.
+- Use bulk migration to obtain an overall use of a network bandwidth capability higher than if you use a single vMotion.
 - Schedule bulk migration to switch to the newly migrated VMs during a scheduled outage window.
 - Allow migration of VMs that are currently using virtual CPU features, which differ from the cloud side. vMotion migration might fail in these cases.